dineshatVal/repo-ai-hackathon/README.md

 - Use asyncio and subprocess efficiently.
 - Include logging where useful.
 - Avoid redundant API calls.
 - Ensure minimal memory/cpu use in long-running loops.
+Test

 Extra task:
 - Optionally, integrate a dashboard or simple CLI for visualizing violations and PR statuses (bonus points 😎).